ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   >>> theta.high = None

-  Motor objects can also get and set the velocity of a motor:
+  Motion objects can also get and set the velocity of a motor:

   >>> theta.velocity = 20
   >>> theta.velocity